 4-Day Classic Inca Trail

 Frequently Asked Questions

-It’s recommended to book at least 6 months in advance, especially for high season (April to October), as permits are limited and sell out quickly.
+It is crucial to book at least 6 months in advance, especially if you plan to trek during the high season (April to October).
+The Peruvian government strictly limits the number of permits issued, and they sell out quickly.

+4-Day Classic Inca Trail